IFB Gaming Learn My Way

 About this toolkit

 This toolkit is designed for use in one-to-one or small group sessions with complete beginners.
 Each module takes approximately 10–15 minutes to work through together.
-You do not need to complete all eight in one session.

 Suggested session structure